• English

 How can I book a trip?

-The reservation of our stays is done online, by informing :
+The booking of our trips is done online, by providing :

-• the identity of each traveller (first and last name)
+• the identity of each traveller (first and last names)

 • additional information such as allergies, diet, special needs, etc.

-At the time of booking, you must choose your travel insurance (without insurance, cancellation insurance, comprehensive insurance, Covid) and pay a deposit of 30% of the price of the holiday.
+At the time of booking, you must choose your travel insurance (without insurance, cancellation insurance, multirisk insurance) and pay a deposit of 35% of the price of the holiday.

-The balance is to be paid from your personal space at least 30 days before departure.
+The balance should be paid from your personal space at least 30 days before departure.

 How far in advance of departure can I book a trek?